Hoër Volkskool Potchefstroom: Colours and motto

 The eagle on the badge symbolises victory.
 The three links in the chain symbolise unity, loyalty and good spirit.
 Koos Burger designed the badge.
 The school's colours were decided on in 1925 and consisted of black (inspired by Mr. Pauw's beloved jacket), gold (representing Potchefstroom's rich gold reserves) and wine red (burgundy) to form a harmony between them.
 The school's motto, Sapientia Vis Vera, means "Wisdom is true power" and was introduced along with the current badge in 1926.
 It was suggested by co-founder, Mr. Van der Lingen.
 In modern times, during the period of mr Swart's principalship, red was introduced as a school colour though the original burgundy still features in the school pinstripe tie.

 The original common school blazer was a black pinstripe jacket with the school emblem on the breast pocket.
 The pinstripes were gold and burgundy.
 The current broad pinstripe blazer is worn by members of the first team in various sports.
 The original honours blazer was plain black with an embroidered emblem and the award embroidered above the emblem.
 Neither scrolls nor cords were worn, which is the current custom.
+The uniform can be seen in the photo of the 1983 Rugby Director's Cup winning team below:

 The school traditionally had a dress code for cultural events.
 This consisted of black trousers with white shirt for boys or long black skirts and white blouse for girls with the school blazer and tie.
 This was worn when representing the school at cultural events or when attending such events.

 Sport

 Cricket

 Volkies has high quality cricket facilities, including indoor and outdoor nets and three cricket fields.

 It engages in annual friendly matches against top cricketing schools including Jeppe High School for Boys, Afrikaanse Hoër Seunskool and Hoërskool Menlopark, as well as competing in the annual North West Super League competition.
 It enters a First XI and Second XI as well as an U/15A and U/15B team into these competitions.
-The first XI has won the Super League several times, including three times in a row since 2017, whereas the U/15A team has taken the title six consecutive times since 2014.
-As of 22 October 2019, the first XI sat 48th in the national rankings.
+The first XI has won the Super League several times, including three times in succession since 2017, whereas the U/15A team has taken the title six consecutive times since 2014.
+As of 22 October 2019, the first XI is ranked 48th in the national rankings.
 The school's First XI was ranked at no 12 nationally in 2021 on 23 November 2021.
+As at 6 February 2023, the First XI is ranked 36 nationally, ending 2023 at no 26.